 Tied closely to your budget are the immediate assets available to purchase a plan.
-Total costs will usually be greater if you decide to spread payments - funeral plans are more economical when purchased upfront in full.
+Total costs will usually be more significant if you decide to spread payments - funeral plans are more economical when purchased upfront in full.

-On some plans, it may be possible to pay in monthly instalments from anything between 12 to 60 or even 300 months.
+On some plans, paying in monthly instalments from anything between 12 to 60 or even 300 months may be possible.

 For example, the Dignity Standard Plan costs £3,750.00 as standard and rises to £7,475.44 when paid for over 300 months (25 years).
 The longer the period over which you pay, the more expensive it’ll be.

-Once you have an idea of what you want and what you can afford, comparing plans is simple using online comparison websites.
-It’s possible to compare providers as well as the plans they offer as each provider will offer a range of plans that cater for different needs and budgets.
+Once you know what you want and can afford, comparing plans is simple using online comparison websites.
+It’s possible to compare providers and the plans they offer, as each provider will offer a range of plans that cater to different needs and budgets.

-When you research your quotes, always check the terms and conditions of the plan as well as its headline features.
+When you research your quotes, always check the terms and conditions of the plan and its headline features.

-It’s always best to ring up the provider and have a chat first as funeral plans can be complex - it’s better to talk your ideas through before setting everything in place.
-This is especially important if you’re looking for a burial, or have other special requests in mind that lie beyond the scope of a typical funeral plan.
+It’s always best to ring up the provider and have a chat first, as funeral plans can be complex.
+It’s better to talk your ideas through before setting everything in place.
+This is especially important if you’re looking for a burial or have other special requests beyond the scope of a typical funeral plan.

-Funeral plans are an excellent way to provide peace of mind to both you and your family.
+Funeral plans are an excellent way to provide peace of mind to you and your family.
 They are a cost-effective and straightforward means to plan most aspects of a funeral.
-Whilst they can be taken out as part of over-50s life insurance, taking out an individual funeral plan allows you to choose from many major UK providers, allowing you to select a funeral plan suitable for you.
+Whilst they can be taken out as part of over-50s life insurance, taking out an individual funeral plan allows you to choose from many major UK providers, allowing you to select a suitable funeral plan.